 Lilly studied natural sciences at the University of Nottingham, majoring in biology and physical geography.
 After working as a project coordinator for a hospital charity, she completed a Master’s in science communication at Imperial College London.
-She joined the News and Content team at Cancer Research UK in December 2019, writing for the science blog and creating short science films and animations.
+She joined the digital news team at Cancer Research UK in December 2019, writing for the science blog and creating short science films and animations.

 Two Cancer Research UK scientists are manufacturing PPE for healthcare workers across the country.